DELs in Cells – Molecular Glue Direct – Tap into the potential of molecular glue

 - Simple fee-based plan with no reach-through and royalty payments

-- Pre-Project Feasibility Study Fee – scales with work
+- Pre-Project Expression Study Fee – scales with work

 - Screening Fee – scales with screening slots